babadue/HomeAI/README.md

 * Our Cheap just got a new competitor as Mistral just gained the ability to hold multi-concurrent chat conversations.
 You can find out who our Cheap's competitor is below.

-* Our Cheap goes mobile with Mistral.
+* Our Cheap goes simplistic with Mistral.
 You can find out below.

 # <div align="center">An AI For Every Home</div>